i3drobotics/stereo-vision-toolkit/README.md

 This repository is used for internal development and so we include both debug and release libraries and DLLs.
 This makes for quite a large repository for a rather small codebase (around 500MB), so be warned.

+Some libraries have been moved to be externally downloaded to reduce the repostiory size.
+To download these libraries use the '3rdparty.bat' script provided in 'scripts'.
+This will download the libraries of the correct versions to the correct folders.
+*Note: This process builds boost with the required boost libraries so will take some time to complete.*

 ### Phobos control
 Arduino code for controlling Phobos cameras is provided in src/camera/camera_control.
 This is for the serial communication between the arduino and this toolkit.
 See [issue](https://github.com/i3drobotics/stereo-vision-toolkit/issues/54) for more information.